Connect with us

 But then we all swim in our own lakes, don’t we?

-We are all victims, to large extent, of the times we live in.
+We are all victims, to a large extent, of the times we live in.

-I’ve put together a list of actions I am currently undertaking to ensure I don’t drown in the sea of IT.
+I’ve compiled a list of actions to ensure I don’t drown in the sea of IT.

 • Never check your email messages right after you awaken.
-Dreams bring visions, prophetic communications, and, sometimes, visits from people from back in high school.
-Give yourself at least a half hour to drift in the vestiges of your dream state before you go into IT action.
+Dreams bring visions, prophetic communications, and, sometimes, visits from people from high school.
+Give yourself at least a half hour to drift into the dream state before you go into IT action.

-• Never take your electronic devices into the bathroom with the intention of checking messages.
-(I think it’s okay to read stories on electronic devices in the bathroom, because that would be the equivalent of bringing a newspaper or magazine in there with you.)
+• Never take your electronic devices into the bathroom to check messages.
+Reading stories on electronic devices in the bathroom is okay because it’s the equivalent of bringing a newspaper or magazine.

-• Try going on increasingly more distant errands without carrying your smart phone.
-(So far I’ve mastered the grocery store, at .5 mile, and the bank, at 1.5 miles.)
-Don’t use “What if I get a flat tire?” as an excuse, because you’ll probably beclose enough to walk home for quite awhile.
+• Try going on increasingly more distant errands without carrying your smartphone.
+(So far, I’ve mastered the grocery store, at .5 miles, and the bank, at 1.5 miles.)
+Don’t use “What if I get a flat tire?” as an excuse because you’ll probably be close enough to walk home for quite a while.

-• Don’t take your phone out in public places, especially restaurants, especially when you are with a friend.
-Maybe I’m old-fashioned, but it seems downright rude to be checking messages when a human,in all his/her glory,is sitting right across the table from you—unless of course he/she is checking messages too.
+• Don’t take your phone out in public places, especially restaurants, when you are with a friend.
+It seems downright rude to check messages when a human, in all his/her glory, is sitting across the table from you—unless he/she is checking messages too.

 • Wear a watch when you go out so you won’t be tempted to check the time on your phone, which could easily result in glancing at the “push” notifications on the screen, which could wind up engaging you at a time (like when you’re driving) when you shouldn’t be otherwise engaged.

-• Never ever read (or write) messages when you’re driving.
-Ever.
+• Never ever use your phone when you’re driving.

-• Mute all your devices when you are working or engaged in projects that have meaning for you.
+• Mute all your devices when working or engaged in projects that have meaning for you.
 You will be surprised at how fast your brain power comes back.

 • Take vacations to places where there is no IT service.